akroshko/imagegrid-viewer/README.md

-# About imagegrid-viewer: An application for viewing large images in a grid.
+.pn# About imagegrid-viewer: An application for viewing large images in a grid.

 The application *imagegrid-viewer* is written in C++ for viewing large images in a grid.
 It was inspired from wanting an application for